Countess-of-Chester-Hospital-NHS-FT/Inpatient-LOS-EDA/README.md

 ### Project Structure

 * The main code is found in the root of the repo

-### Built with

-### Outputs
+* los.qmd is the primary code file containing the visuals that typically need repeating
+* eda1.R and eda2.R are untidy code files, remnants of development

 ### Contributing
-Contributions and identification of issues are welcomed.
+Identification of issues and discussion are welcomed.
 Please raise any security concerns as an issue.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/Feature`)
-3. Commit your Changes (`git commit -m 'Add some Feature'`)
-4. Push to the Branch (`git push origin feature/Feature`)
-5. Open a Pull Request